kernelcrash/AppleII-VGA/README.md

 # Apple II VGA Card

+Well ... sort of .
+This 'main' branch is the normal AppleII-VGA project for a Apple II computer.
+But I've created a collection of experimental branches that try to do the same thing for other computers:
+ * mc6847-mc6883 - VGA output for Tandy Color Computers (1 and 2) and Dragon 32/64
+ * tms9918a - VGA output for TMS9918A based systems such as MSX1.
+As I don't have
+   a proper MSX1 computer the code is for my own MSX1 breadboard computer and would required simple modifications to work on a real MSX1 computer.
+ * v9938 - VGA output for V9938 VDP chips (i.e MSX2).
+This doesn't actually work,
+   but kinda looks cool.
+ * zx-spectrum - VGA output for a normal ZX Spectrum 48K.

+I have a blog post here ; https://www.kernelcrash.com/blog/appleii-vga-and-emulating-other-retro-video-subsystems/ that has some pretty pictures and a lot more detail.
+...

+Anyway, the rest of the original Apple II-VGA README is below:

 This project is a VGA card for Apple II computers to ouput a crisp RGB signal to a VGA monitor instead of having to rely on the composite output.
 This is accomplished by snooping the 6502 bus and creating a shadow copy of the video memory within a